West Chiltington Web West Chiltington Web

 The history of broadband in the village goes back to 2002 when we had none, and there was no sign on the horizon.
 Fortunately, Robin Bliss - who began this website - ran a campaign to acquire a list of those who would take the service if it were available, and I think we achieved the 'minimum number' of customers for BT (I cannot recall the figure), but it arrived in 2003.
 Without Robin's efforts we might still, like some villages in the UK, be without.

 I have decided that spring-cleaning is needed here, so I have tidied up this page and put together some other pages which you will find here.
 I have started with the assumption that some of you will not know much about the technology, and those that are 'up-to-speed' (excuse the pun) can jump to later pages.
-I have had an amazing learning curve recently which is by no means complete, so if any of you know more about telecoms/broadband and wish to add or correct anything please use the contact form and I will establish telephone or email contact with you as you wish.
-I'm sure a lot of you will have questions - the easiest way to handle these is for you to read and then post your questions on the forum - you will get answers.

 Go to pages